CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 Example 8: use loraWAN.py to decrypt both encapsulated and native encryted LoRaWAN packet
 =========================================================================================

 Once the LoRaWAN packet is stored in base64 format (frame_b64) in the cloud, it can be decrypted by the final application that knows both NwkSKey and AppSKey.
-We provide an exemple in python with the loraWAN.py script that can be called from the command line given the base64-encoded packet (frame_b64), the packet info string (pdata) and the radio info string (rdata) as parameters:
+We provide an exemple in python with the loraWAN.py script that can be called from the command line given a mandatory base64-encoded string argument (frame_b64) and 2 optional arguments, the packet info string (pdata) and the radio info string (rdata), as parameters:

 	> python loraWAN.py "QAYAAAAAAAABTynnSXehwueB5hamaP11aHQ=" "1,20,6,0,26,8,-45" "125,5,12"
 	?loraWAN: valid MIC